 Tour de France was on TV downstairs as I headed upstairs.
 “Going up to study for your calling?”
 Todd asked before I reached the steps.
 And just then, the feeling returned that I’d had in the car yesterday morning on my way to the study—a warm glow of a feeling.

 Driving to the study yesterday, I had a moment when I wondered, had I really been called to do this?
-It’s a great privilege to open up the Bible with others, and to hear from God.
+It’s a great privilege to open up the Bible with others and to hear from God.
 It’s right up there with giving birth to my son.
 Both are miracles.
 And what I’ve discovered (recovering perfectionist, performer, pleaser that I am) is freedom.
 My job is to study, write, grow, then let go.
 Decrease.
 So Christ’s Spirit can flow and increase.

-God answered David and he received His mercy.
-Read Psalm 51.
-It didn’t come without consequences or pain, for either him or Bathsheba, or God, the Father.
-The genealogy of Christ leads us to His own Son, who was forsaken for us, so we, too, can be in the family—a long, long line of us unlikely sorts, who come to understand our own brokenness, our need for a Savior.
+It doesn’t come without consequences or pain and it surely didn’t for either David or Bathsheba, or for God the Father.
+The genealogy of Grace leads us to His own Son, Jesus Christ, who was forsaken for us, so we never would be, so we, too, can be in the family—a long, long line of us unlikely sorts, who come to understand our own brokenness, our need for a Savior and can pray like David, Have mercy on me (us), Oh God, according to your unfailing love.
+Ps 51:1

 Circling back to where I started, on my way upstairs this morning, I picked up the biggest book I’ve ever owned.
 So big, in fact, that when our postal carrier delivered it, Todd yelled, “Honey!
 What did you order now?!
 Poor Evan!”
 (Our postman.)